The pillars of a thoughtful design

 ‘With the Wisconsin winters in mind, we were looking for anti-slip flooring that could withstand road salt.
 The floor also had to be suitable for wheelchair users.
 Mosa’s precise top layer and rectified dimensions enabled us to create a smooth tile surface with minimal grouts.
 This and the exceptional anti-slip properties of Mosa tiles improved safety.’

 ‘Cannon starts from a sustainable story.
 This means we always enter into a dialogue with the client on this topic.
-Mosa is the first and only Cradle to Cradle-certified ceramic tile manufacturer.
+Mosa is the first Cradle to Cradle-certified ceramic tile manufacturer.
 Of course that influenced our choice,' says the designer, whose partners during the project included companies that are committed to providing sustainability.
 Clinger says, ‘We really enjoy working with companies like Mosa that have a support system and are committed to their customers.
 It is an ongoing relationship, not just a one-off job.’